 CVFolk also works closely with members of an Advisory Group who provide a lot of support, promotion, contact info and general assistance to the cause!

 Pete Chambers BEM

 Multi-instrumental musicians, organisers of touring shows

 Music historian and archivist

 Singer, broadcaster, blogger, organiser of Nuneaton Folk Club

-Singer/guitarist, broadcaster, organiser of Warwick Folk Club
+Singer/guitarist, broadcaster, former organiser of Warwick Folk Club

 We’re especially grateful for the active support from our Patron:

 Pauline needs no introduction as a leading light in the Coventry-based 2-Tone movement and vocalist for chart-topping band The Selecter, but someone who originally built up her skills and confidence as a performer on the Coventry folk scene.
 Pauline is a keen advocate for CVFolk and we are grateful for her active role as as a supporter of – and spokesperson for – our organisation.